Top 10 Open Office Etiquette Rules For The Modern Workplace

 When Making Decisions

-• Even if a decision requires a fast response, ensure that there is enough time for proper reflection and consideration of possible results.
+• Even if a decision requires a fast response, ensure that there is enough time for accurate reflection and consideration of possible results.
 This not only includes your own reflection, but also implies that there is enough time to reach all other individuals who should be consulted in the process.

 • Ensure that everyone involved in the decision-making process agrees on an appropriate timeline to reach a conclusion.
 This will set expectations and clarify uncertainties.
 If you do not set a proper timeline, certain individuals may feel more urgency, stress, and anxiety when an answer isn’t reached within their expectations.